-For all bookings, a non-refundable deposit of £250 is required to secure your booking – typically, this should be paid within five days of your booking being confirmed.
+For all bookings, a non-refundable deposit of £350 is required to secure your booking – typically, this should be paid within five days of your booking being confirmed.
 Your date will be temporarily reserved, but will be made available again should the deposit not be paid within the allotted time.
-Your deposit can be paid by either bank transfer or PayPal, and full details are included on your invoice.
+Your deposit can be paid by bank transfer, and full details are included on your invoice.

-In most cases, the bride and groom can expect to see their initial images within 4 weeks following the wedding
+In most cases, the bride and groom can expect to see their initial images within 6-8 weeks following the wedding.

 For the most part, there is no problem with friends and relatives taking photographs while we are doing our work.

 Does your photographer bring backup equipment with your wedding photography?

 Is the person you are interviewing will be the person who will do your wedding photography?

 Don’t feel obliged.
 The gift of food is always welcome, but It’s not in my contract that you have to feed me and I won’t be offended if you don’t.

 I sure do.
 In fact I’m pretty meticulous about it.
 Both of my cameras record the images to 2 memory cards.
 I back the images up to a laptop during the wedding breakfast.
 By the time I leave in the evening I have 3 copies of the photos and I make a 4th when I get home and upload them to ‘the cloud.’

 Yes.
 Public liability and professional indemnity.